Jørgen Bjelke: Rise and downfall

 Bielke was one of Peter Griffenfeld's favourites.
 On 24 May 1658, Bjelke was promoted to general-lieutenant.
-On 22 November, he was created a pricy councillor.
+On 22 November, he was created a privy councillor.
 1661 saw him appointed as vice president of Krigskollegiet.
 In the same year, he was also appointed as a Supreme Court justice.

 His holdings included Aakjær, Trudsholm and Birkende in Denmark as well as Hovindsholm and a number of otherestates in Norway.
 In 1781, he was appointed as county governor of Holbæk, Kalundborg and Sæbygaard.
 He was later appointed as statholder of Zealand.

 When Griffenfeld was arrested, Bjelke kept defending his own friend and benefactor.
 This resulted in his own fall from grace and.
 He settled on his estate at Kalundborg but his fall resulted in economic ruin, forcing him to sell most of his estates.
 He kept the post as county governor until his death.